tate8/neural-machine-translation/README.md

 # Neural Machine Translation

 ## Description
-Using a Transormer model for english to spanish translation.
+Using a Transormer model for English to Spanish translation.
 <br>
 See ```NMT.ipynb``` for more details